 - Vegetable oil for frying.
 It can be sunflower oil, corn oil, or a mixture.
 Do not use olive oil for frying the arancini.
 The taste is too strong.

 Caciocavallo cheese is a typical Sicilian cheese very popular in the province of Ragusa, the filming location of Inspector Montalbano.

 It is a type of stretched curd cheese that is originally from southern Sicily.
 It is made from cow’s milk and has a pear-shaped form.
-The name “Caciocavallo” means “cheese on horseback” in Italian, and it refers to the way that the cheese is traditionally hung to age.
+The name “Caciocavallo” means “cheese on horseback” in Italian, and it refers to how the cheese is traditionally hung to age.

 I would say the Caciocavallo cheese taste is different from others.
 It is very hand-made, produced with high-quality creamy milk.
 It is semi-hard and has a smooth, yellow exterior.
 Furthermore, it has a mild, slightly sweet flavour and a slightly elastic texture.
 It is often used in Italian cuisine and is often enjoyed as a table cheese or used in cooking.
-It can be grated and used as a topping for pasta or pizzas replacing the traditional mozzarella, or it can be sliced and served with bread and fruit.
+It can be grated and used as a topping for pasta or pizzas, replacing the traditional mozzarella or sliced and served with bread and fruit.

 Caciocavallo cheese is a popular choice in Italy, moreover in Sicily, and is an important ingredient in the Montalbano Arancini Recipe.

 First, let’s sauté the Arancini rice in a large pot.

 First, to sauté the rice in a frying pan, heat a little olive oil in the pan over medium-high heat.
 Then, add the rice and stir to mix it with the oil.
 Let the rice brown lightly, stirring occasionally.